Software testing Tutorial for beginners | Software testing basics

 Following are the artifacts managed for testing during any software development process from initiation till completion of the development.
 These include Test Plan, Test case document, Defect Log, Test report and Test summary report.

-Refer software testing tutorial related to function of performance testing, types of performance testing viz. load, stress, soak and spike.
-It also covers testing tools for performance evaluation which include HP loadrunner,IBM rational, Neoload, SOASTA cloud test, silk performer, SOAtest, Raw Load tester, LoadUI and LoadStorm etc, READ MORE
+Refer software testing basics and software testing tutorial related to function of performance testing, types of performance testing viz. load, stress, soak and spike.
+It also covers testing tools for performance evaluation which include HP loadrunner,IBM rational, Neoload, SOASTA cloud test, silk performer, SOAtest, Raw Load tester, LoadUI and LoadStorm etc. Refer software performance testing tutorial and penetration testing types for more information on software testing useful for beginners.